-Every church has it's distinctives-- practices or beliefs that set it apart from other groups.
+Every church has its distinctive-- practices or beliefs that set it apart from other groups.
 Sometimes this is confusing to people.
 They say, “If the Bible is true and Jesus was who He claimed to be, why are there so many different churches with so many different beliefs?”
-We are optimistic enough to believe that with all the differences in beliefs and practices, most Christian congregations still agree on 90-95% of Christian teaching, and that the other 5-10% we do not agree on falls in this catagory of “distinctive”.
+We are optimistic enough to believe that with all the differences in beliefs and practices, most Christian congregations still agree on 90-95% of Christian teaching, and that the other 5-10% we do not agree on falls in this category of “distinctive”.
 While we get our name from Jesus of Nazareth, you might be asking what in the world is a modern-day Nazarene?
 Well...

 We are not Baptists, but like the Baptists, we believe in calling people to repentance and to witnessing to their new life in Christ through public baptism.